- Pediatric Heart

 - Risk of rejection of the transplanted organ (this is not related to the surgery itself but with your immune system attacking the kidney)

 - Increased risk of infection due to the immunosuppressant medications

 - Any of the side effects of the immunosuppressant medications as previously discussed

 - Very small risk for acquiring HIV/AIDS, hepatitis B, hepatitis C, other viruses or a cancer from the donor organ.
 Non-living organ donors are screened very carefully for these diseases by the organ procurement organizations.
 However, on rare occasion, the infections or cancers are not detectable and may be passed to the recipient.

 - Potential for a blood transfusion due to blood loss in the operating room and related risk for the transmission of infectious diseases from a blood donor.
 Blood donors are screened very carefully, but there may be a rare case when a disease may be undetectable and may be passed to the recipient.
 Few transplant recipients require a blood transfusion if they come into the operation with a good blood count, that is, that they do not have anemia.

 It is usually not possible for transplant candidates to donate their own blood ahead of time, because we never know when the transplant will occur for patients on the wait list.
 Anemia is a common problem with kidney disease, which prevents donation.

-Note: If you do not accept blood products due to your religion, your red blood cell count (hematocrit) must be greater than 36 at the time of transplant admission.
-Our surgeons feel that this requirement protects your safety and well being.
+Note: If you do not accept blood products due to your religion, your red blood cell count (hematocrit or hemaglobin) must be at an acceptable level at the time of transplant admission.
+If the level is low, the surgery may need to be cancelled.
+Our surgeons feel that this requirement protects your safety and well-being.

 The following are potential complications due to any general anesthesia (going to sleep with a breathing tube in your throat during the surgery):